Ckin111/MapleLeafs/docs/DesignDoc.md

 Testing was done using JaCoCo test coverage and JUnit tests.
 No testing was done on the UI component besides people going through the website.

 ### Acceptance Testing
+Acceptance criteria was made in the form GIVEN some precondition WHEN I do some action THEN I expect some result.
 15 user stories have passed all their acceptance criteria tests.
 3 user stories each have one test failing.
 These include, search jerseys, edit jerseys, and checkout.
 Search jerseys requires the user to input a space in the search bar before all jerseys are displayed.
 Edit jerseys does not have the form autofilled, so the admin could accidentally fill out the form wrong by not filling in the previous data on the form, causing a blank jersey to be created.
 Checkout does not display the correct total cost of the jerseys.
 2 user stories have not been tested because they are still on the sprint backlog.